Click here for a University Organizational Chart

 In her role as Vice President for Enrollment and Student Development, Dr. Conley leads a University division dedicated to supporting students throughout every phase of their college experience.

-Linda Vaden-Goad, Vice President
+Linda Vaden-Goad, Provost and Vice President

 Linda Vaden-Goad, Ph.D. joined Framingham State University in August 2010 as Vice President for Academic Affairs.
 From 2002-2010, she served as the Dean of the School of Arts & Sciences at Western Connecticut State University.
 During her years as dean, she presided over successful programs dealing with college readiness, new academic programs using residency and non-residency models, increasing student success factors, greater community collaboration and involvement, tighter articulation agreements with community college partners, resources and support for augmenting the teacher/scholar model, global studies opportunities (faculty-led study trips, learning communities, use of videoconferencing technology for co-teaching), student/faculty collaborative research, the creation of discipline-specific undergraduate research journals, fundraising efforts to support the creation of brick programs and endowed chairships, the celebration of students’ academic success, considerations of the “whole student” in problem-solving, and guiding perspectives that are respectful of good governance.
 Prior to her work in Connecticut, she was a psychology professor and later department chair at the University of Houston-Downtown.
 Her research has focused on self-silencing in intimate relationships, depression, and attributional style.